 Fees should be quoted for the appraisal assignment through the completion of the final report.

-The District shall specify the number of reports required.
+District Staff shall specify the number of reports required.

-RIGHT-OF-WAY AGENT

-The Right-of-Way Agent shall be available to identify properties and property owners, research title, initiate an appraisal report, prepare documents, site acquisition, and negotiations.

 PROJECT MANAGEMENT SERVICES

 The purpose of the Project Management Services is to ensure that all of the acquisition services and reports are initiated and completed in a timely and professional manner and to oversee those consultants compiling the various reports and the Right of Way Agent.
 The Project Manager is to ensure that all of the reports are independently reviewed to ensure that the reports are correct and complete.
-The Project Manager is to act as the contact point between the District and consultants.
+The Project Manager is to act as the contact point between District Staff and consultants.

 AGREEMENT AND FEES